roleoroleo/yi-hack-MStar/README.md

 7. Blue light should come ON indicating that your WiFi connection has been successful (if not disable using app).

-8. Go in the browser and access the web interface of the camera as a website.
+8. Go in the browser and access the web interface of the camera as a website (http://IP-CAM:8080).
 Find the IP address using your mobile app (Camera Settings --> Network Info --> IP Address).
+If the mobile app can't be paired, you may look for the IP on your router's portal (see connected devices).

 10. Done.